User and group management

 -

-Viewer and Contributor user groups were automatically created and these users were added to the relevant group.
+Viewer and Contributor user groups were automatically created and these users are now included in the relevant group.

-- The Home folder has been shared with these two user groups at the corresponding level (Can view or Can contribute).
+- These two user groups have permissions to the Home folder at the corresponding level (Can view or Can contribute).
 For more details, see Folder sharing and permissions.

 Permissions for Console Settings